 3 men were visible to Olmiro.
 One was in the craft, his head and shoulders sticking outside an opening, and another was apparently examining a barbed wire fence.
 Another approached Costa e Rosa, who dropped his hoe in surprise.

 The man then raised his hand, reached down and picked up the hoe, and gave it back to Olmiro da Costa.

 He then stooped over, uprooted a few plants and started back toward the craft.

 Somewhat reassured by these actions, the farmer advanced toward the craft.

 The man in the object and the one who had picked up the hoe made no motion toward him, but the one near the fence made a gesture as if warning Olmiro to stop, which he did.

 Some of the animals then approached, and Olmiro with gestures, told the strange creatures that he would give them one of the animals as a gift but they didn't seem interested.

-Quite suddenly and unexpectedly, the two men on the ground boarded the ship, which rose to about 30', accelerated abruptly, and flew into the west at high speed.
+Straight off and unexpectedly, both men on the ground boarded the ship, which rose to about 30', accelerated abruptly, and flew into the West at high speed.

 The description of these men is most interesting.
 They appeared to be of medium height, broad shouldered, with long blonde hair, extremely pale skin, and slanted eyes.